Healthdirect Free Australian health advice you can count on.

 Dementia

-Watch the video below and learn how you can start a conversation with someone who’s showing signs of memory loss.
+Watch the video below and learn how you might chat to someone who's showing signs of memory loss.

 Traumatic brain injuries

-Traumatic brain injury is defined as injury to your brain caused by an external force.
+Traumatic brain injury is an injury to your brain caused by an external force.
 This could be by:

 • a road accident